Galaxy morphologies at cosmic noon with JWST: A foundation for exploring gas transport with bars and spiral arms: Introduction

 If these mechanisms were already at play at cosmic noon, they could have profound implications for the early buildup of galaxy structure.
-Recent kinematic studies have uncovered evidence for rapid radial inflows in high-redshift main-sequence disks (e.g., \citealp{Genzel_2023}, Pastras et al. in prep), suggesting that these processes may have been even more pronounced in the past.
-These findings contradict earlier expectations that non-axisymmetric structures like spiral arms and bars would be short-lived in gas-rich, turbulent environments (e.g., \citealt{Genzel_2008, Ceverino_2010, Bournaud_2011}).
-Instead, they suggest that such features were not only prevalent but also played a fundamental role in shaping galaxy evolution throughout cosmic time.
-Given these advancements, establishing a direct connection between morphology and kinematics is crucial for understanding how high-redshift disks evolve and whether non-axisymmetric features are primary drivers of internal gas flows and structural transformation.
+Recent kinematic studies have uncovered evidence for rapid radial inflows in high-redshift main-sequence disks (e.g., \citealp{Genzel_2023}, \citealp{Pastras_2025}), which suggests that these processes may have been even more pronounced in the past.
+These findings contradict earlier expectations that non-axisymmetric structures such as spiral arms and bars would be short-lived in gas-rich turbulent environments (e.g., \citealt{Genzel_2008, Ceverino_2010, Bournaud_2011}).
+Instead, they suggest that such features were not only prevalent, but they also played a fundamental role in shaping galaxy evolution throughout cosmic time.
+Given these advancements, establishing a direct connection between morphology and kinematics is crucial for understanding how high-redshift disks evolve and whether non-axisymmetric features are the primary drivers of internal gas flows and structural transformation.

-In this study, we exploit \JWST NIRCam imaging to investigate the morphologies of massive main-sequence galaxies at $1<z<3$, focusing on key redshift bins that correspond to epochs of peak and declining cosmic star formation activity (e.g., \citealt{Madau_SFH, Forster_review_2020}).
-One bin corresponds to an epoch of peak cosmic star formation activity ($2.0<z<2.5$), and the other bin represents a later period of declining star formation rates ($0.8<z<1.3$).
+For this study we exploited \JWST NIRCam imaging to investigate the morphologies of massive main-sequence galaxies at $1<z<3$; we focused on two key redshift intervals that trace distinct phases of cosmic star formation activity: a peak period at $2.0<z<2.5$ and a later decline at $0.8<z<1.3$ (e.g., \citealt{Madau_SFH, Forster_review_2020}).
 These bins also match redshift ranges for which H$\alpha$ is observable from the ground, and large H$\alpha$ kinematics samples are available.